 Epigenetics in Diagnostics

 Epigenetic analysis can also facilitate the diagnosis of diseases other than cancer.
-Facioscapulohumeral muscular dystrophy (FSHD) 1 can be diagnosed by using DNA restriction methods, electrophoresis, and southern blot; however, FSHD2 cannot be diagnosed by this means.
-Jones et al. determined that FSHD1 and FSHD2 can be diagnosed and distinguished by investigating the epigenetic signature of genomic DNA isolated from blood or saliva10.
-The analysis of epigenetic markers is also being developed and shows promise as a diagnostic tool for Alzheimer´s disease.
-Epigenetic alterations have been identified in relation to Alzheimer´s disease–related biochemical pathways.
-This information has the utility to determine epigenetic markers for use in the diagnosis of Alzheimer´s disease11.
+Facioscapulohumeral muscular dystrophy 1 (FSHD1) can be diagnosed using DNA restriction methods, electrophoresis, and Southern blotting.
+However, FSHD2 cannot be diagnosed by this means.
+A 2014 study found that FSHD1 and FSHD2 can be diagnosed and distinguished by investigating the epigenetic signature of genomic DNA isolated from blood or saliva.

-The ability to perform prenatal testing for developmental defects using epigenetic markers is being developed and has a very promising future.
-Using chorionic villus samples from women with healthy pregnancies, Paganini et al. tested the methylation levels of various imprinted loci associated with BWS12.
-They were able to determine that the ICR1 and ICR2 loci could be reliable targets to diagnose BWS by testing methylation status of these loci.
-Noninvasive diagnosis of Down´s Syndrome via next-generation sequencing (NGS) using maternal blood is already possible for the detection of trisomy on chromosome 2113.
-Also, the use of methylated DNA immunoprecipitation combined with real-time quantitative PCR can be performed noninvasively.
-With this approach, Papageorgiou et al. achieved noninvasive prenatal detection of trisomy 21 using maternal peripheral blood14.
+Prenatal testing for developmental defects using epigenetic markers has a promising future.
+Using chorionic villus samples from women with healthy pregnancies, Paganini et al. tested the methylation levels of various imprinted loci associated with BWS.
+This research found that the ICR1 and ICR2 loci could be reliable diagnostic targets for testing methylation status to diagnose BWS.

-Marketable epigenetic-based therapies are currently being investigated.
-Potential targets for these therapies include DNA methylation and histone acetylation inhibitors15.
-However, there is already a drug, 5-azacytine (a DNA demethylating agent), which has helped open the door to the study and characterization of DNA methylation control of gene expression.
+Multiple epigenetic-based therapies are currently being investigated.
+Potential targets for these therapies include DNA methylation and histone acetylation inhibitors.
+5-aza-2`-deoxycytidine (a DNA demethylating agent), has helped open the door to the study and characterization of DNA methylation's control of gene expression.
 This drug is used as a treatment for myeloid leukemia and myelodysplastic syndromes.

 Future Human Clinical or Epidemiological Studies